sillelien/base-alpine/README.md

 **If you use this image please consider giving it a star on Github**

+For support either raise an issue or contact us on Gitter.

 ## Note
 Please make sure you use a tagged version of base-alpine, such as: